 Bathsheba’s action saves her life and makes Solomon king, ensuring God’s favor on Israel.
 As a result, David’s line is continued through Solomon to Joseph, the earthly father of Jesus (Matthew 1:6).

-Bathsheba went to have four more sons with David (Solomon, Shimea, Shobab, and Nathan) and two of them are listed in New Testament genealogies.
-Joseph, Jesus’s earthly father, was a descendant of her son Solomon (see Matthew 1:6) and his mother, Mary, was a descendant of her son Nathan (see Luke 3:31).
+Bathsheba had four more sons with David (Solomon, Shimea, Shobab, and Nathan) and two of them are listed in New Testament genealogies.
+Joseph, Jesus’s earthly father, was a descendant of Solomon (see Matthew 1:6) and his mother, Mary, was a descendant of Nathan (see Luke 3:31).